hippogriffin/ess-helm/matrix-tools/README.md

  - `hostname` returns the hostname of the machine.
  - `readfile` reads a file and returns its content as string.
  - `replace` replaces occurrences of a substring with another substring in the input string.
+ - `quote` quotes the input string with double quotes.

 ### TCP Wait